montyhall/mallory/README.md

 # mallory
-Deep Learning for malware detection

-Using a CNN to learn bimap images of malware from [MalIMG dataset](http://old.vision.ece.ucsb.edu/spam/malimg.shtml).
+Code for training and testing a CNN to learn bimap images of malware from [MalIMG dataset](http://old.vision.ece.ucsb.edu/spam/malimg.shtml).
+The intuition is that a malware's binary can be turned into an image whose features can be learnt by a CNN.

 ## Data